Our workshop range

 Introduction to Woodwork

-Our small class sizes and supportive, friendly approach will enable you learn about common woodworking tools and equipment and gain confidence in their use whilst also doing good for the local wildlife, building items to support the work of our community partner Urban Ark – Manawa Taiao.
+Similarly, our small class sizes and supportive, friendly approach will enable you learn a good range of common woodworking tools and equipment and gain confidence in their use whilst doing good for the local wildlife, building items to support the work of our community partner Urban Ark – Manawa Taiao.

 The day includes:

-In this practical workshop, you’ll delve into essential aspects of home improvement and learn about essential carpentry tools and their uses, including saws, drills and impact drivers, learning the right tool for the task.
+Throughout this workshop, you’ll get hands-on experience with a range of essential carpentry tools and their uses including saws, drills and drivers, learning the right tool for each task.
 No more guesswork — just practical skills you can apply right away.

-• learn how to securely hang pictures and shelves
+• how to safely and securely hang pictures and shelves

-• learn the different types of mouldings and practice installing
+• different types of mouldings and practice installing

 There are opportunities to ask questions about your own projects throughout the sessions and share your experiences with your fellow workshoppers.